TypeScript as Data

 timeout: props.timeout ??
 30,Unsupported Patterns

-Section titled “Unsupported Patterns”The following patterns are caught by the evaluability lint rules (EVL) before the evaluator runs.
-Your editor shows these as lint errors, and chant lint reports them in CI.
+Section titled “Unsupported Patterns”The following patterns are caught by the evaluability lint rules (EVL).
+Your editor shows them as lint errors, and chant lint reports them in CI.
+They are not enforced by chant build, so run lint, or rely on your editor, to keep source inside the supported subset.

 Function calls as values